City Guide · Last updated 3 June 2026

 Beachfront Eating: Playa de la Atunara

 In summer these spots get busy and waits are common.
-Going at lunch rather than dinner is usually quicker and often cheaper for the menú del día (set lunch menu), which typically offers two courses, bread, and a drink for around €10 to €12.
+Going at lunch rather than dinner is usually quicker and often cheaper for the menú del día (set lunch menu), which typically offers two courses, bread, and a drink for around €10 to €12 at the time of writing.

 The menú del día